Why Mortgage Assignments Get Recorded

 An assignment of a mortgage may be recorded in like manner as a mortgage, and the record is notice to all persons subsequently deriving title to the mortgage from the assignor.

 A.R.S. § 33-706Recording the assignment creates a public record of who currently holds the mortgage.
-This protects the new holder's interest and puts everyone on notice that the original lender no longer controls the loan.
-Without recording, a dishonest lender could theoretically assign the same mortgage to two different parties.
+This protects the new holder's interest.
+It also puts everyone on notice that the original lender no longer controls the loan.
+Without recording, a dishonest lender could assign the same mortgage to two different parties.

 How This Affects Property Transfers and Trust Funding